wso2/docs-devant/en/docs/monitoring-and-insights/alerts-overview.md

 !!! tip
     - **CPU**: mCPU (milliCPU) measures CPU usage in fractions of a core, where 1000 mCPU = 1 full core.
-    - **Memory**: MiB (Mebibyte) measures memory in binary units, where 1 MiB = 2^20^ bytes.
+    - **Memory**: MiB (Mebibyte) measures memory in binary units, where 1 MiB = 2<sup>20</sup> bytes.

 ### Log alerts

-Log alerts trigger notifications when a given phrase appears **a specific number of times** in your component logs within a defined time window.
+Log alerts trigger notifications when a given phrase appears **a specific number of times** in your integration logs within a defined time window.
 This helps to identify recurring issues or critical errors quickly, enabling faster troubleshooting.

 Configurable parameters